furo321/ddnet-bombtag/README.md

 - `bombtag_hammer_freeze`, The amount of ticks of freeze inflicted when hitting an alive player.
 (0 to disable).
 Default: 50
 - `bombtag_bomb_weapon`, Which weapon should the bomb be given?
 0 - Hammer, 1 - Gun, 2 - Shotgun, 3 - Grenade, 4 - Laser, 5 - Ninja.
 Default: 0
 - `bombtag_seconds_to_explosion`, The minimum amount of seconds a tee's bomb timer will have after getting bomb.
 Default: 1
+- `bombtag_collateral_damage`, Enable collateral damage, exploding bombs will eliminate any tees in a 3 tile radius.
+Default: 0
 - `bombtag_mystery_chance`, The percentage of a mystery round happening!
 A random line from sv_mysteryrounds_filename will be executed.
 Default: 0
 - `sv_mysteryrounds_filename`, File which contains mystery round commands, one round per line.
 Default: ""
 - `sv_mysteryrounds_reset_filename`, File which contains the commands to execute after a mystery round.
 Default: ""